 3.93.4.2.1 Trigger Events

-A Consumer sends the Mobile Patient Identity Feed Response to the Supplier when the message is accepted.
+A Consumer sends the Mobile Patient Identity Feed Response to the Supplier when the Feed Request Message is fully processed.

 3.93.4.2.2 Message Semantics

 A Consumer responds to the Mobile Patient Identity Feed Request with an HTTP Status of 2xx with a Bundle Resource with the type set to “message” and one entry that is a MessageHeader Resource that reports the outcome of processing the Mobile Patient Identity Feed, or an error code, 4xx or 5xx.